Katynicole89/EcommerceBackEnd/README.md

 Clone repository from Github.
 Install all neccessary modules using `npm install`.
 To setup database, run `mysql -u root -p` and enter your password.
 To run schema, type `source db/schema.sql` , then type `exit;` to exit the MySql prompt.
 Then seed the database by typing `npm run seed`.
 Lastly to start the server run `npm start`.

 ## Video Previews
-Video displaying how to setup tables - Use Schema, then SEED and start server. https://watch.screencastify.com/v/bn9HJZF05uuN1SqU90ym
+Video displaying how to setup tables - Use Schema, then SEED and start server.\
+https://watch.screencastify.com/v/bn9HJZF05uuN1SqU90ym

-Video displaying all routes through Insomnia./
+Video displaying all routes through Insomnia.\
 https://watch.screencastify.com/v/o8r02i1WxhY7E1gRVyM7